Multiscale Fusion for Abnormality Detection and Localization of Distributed Parameter Systems: Multiscale Information Fusion

 \section{Multiscale Information Fusion}

-The outputs measured from the BESS can be divided into lumped and distributed variables.
+The outputs measured from a DPS can be divided into lumped and distributed variables.
 Let $ z= [x,y] $.
 The distributed variable, e.g., the temperature $ T(z,t) $, changes with both space and time, whereas the lumped one, e.g., the cell voltage $ V_i(t) $, vary only with time.
 There is no spatial coupling between the lumped variables, or the spatial coupling is small enough to be ignored in the same system.
-As shown in Fig. \ref{fig:framework}, the multiscale information fusion (MIF) is introduced to detect and identify abnormalities in BESSs by leveraging both lumped and distributed variables.
+As shown in Fig. \ref{fig:framework}, the multiscale information fusion (MIF) is introduced to detect and identify abnormalities in DPSs by leveraging both lumped and distributed variables.